lindsayreiner/team-profile-generator/README.md

 # Installation

-The following dependencies must be installed to use this application: Inquirer is needed to run the team building script within tyour terminal.
+The following dependencies must be installed to use this application: Inquirer is needed to run the team building script within your terminal.
 Jest will also be needed for testing.

 # Usage